 BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for MLB, NBA and NHL Playoffs

-Use the BetMGM bonus code SIBONUS50 to claim a $1,500 First Bet offer in time for Wednesday's packed sports slate.
-From Dodgers-Astros to NBA and NHL second-round playoff action, there is no shortage of games to target with your first wager.
-Check out more sportsbook promos before locking in your pick this May 6.
+Use the BetMGM bonus code SIBONUS50 to unlock a $1,500 First Bet offer and $50 MGM Rewards Points, valid through May 7.
+Place your first wager on any of Thursday's packed slate of MLB games, the Cavaliers vs. Pistons Game 2, the Lakers vs. Thunder, or the Flyers vs. Hurricanes, and explore some of the best sportsbook promos available right now.

-How the BetMGM bonus code offer works for MLB, NBA and NHL playoff betting
+How the BetMGM bonus code offer works for Thursday's MLB, NBA and NHL action

-Here is how the bonus bet structure breaks down based on your wager amount:
+Here is how the bonus bets break down depending on your wager size:

 MGM Rewards Points are part of BetMGM's loyalty program and can be redeemed in several ways, including bonus credits for digital play at BetMGM, MGM Rewards Points for use at MGM properties, Marriott Bonvoy Points, merchandise, and Gametime Vouchers.
 You can learn more about the program at the BetMGM Rewards page.